FT8

 It will take a short while to become comfortable with the software but it is fairly intuitive and there is plenty of help available both within the software via drop down boxes and also out there on the net, especially via YouTube.

 There are two main frequencies used for FT8; these are 50.313 and 50.323.
 50.313 is the ‘work horse’ frequency where most of the general operation takes place, especially within your own continent.
 Here it is largely immaterial which transmit sequence is used as the opposite sequence is always used by your QSO partner.
-It would make sense though when calling CQ to use (Tx 00/30) if you are in Europe as most US and Asian stations will transmit in the odd sequence and therefore won't be heard.
+If you are in Europe it would make sense when calling CQ to use (Tx 00/30) as most US and Asian stations will transmit in the odd sequence.

 FT4 is a variant of FT8 and is intended for faster QSO’s (typically around half the time taken by FT8) and is therefore much more suitable for contest operation; the trade off for this increased speed is reduced sensitivity.
 It uses four tones rather than the eight used by FT8 and has a recommended frequency of 50.318.
 At present, UKSMG do not accept contest entries for FT8/FT4 QSOs.
 This is largely intended to retain the cut, thrust and excitement generated by a SSB/CW contest as well as to retain a relatively even playing field.

 Finally, bear in mind that there are other well used digital modes and that these have not been supplanted by FT8 although it may seem that way.
 For example, JT65 has a little more sensitivity than FT8 and is probably a better option over particularly marginal paths where the QSO is by prior arrangement.
+More recently, Q65 is a new data mode intended for very difficult paths.
+At present it is being used by relatively few but it may be worth trying.
+For further details see here.

 © ℗ UKSMG Unless otherwise stated, all content copyright UKSMG.
 This Web site is published on a strictly non-profit basis but please note that UKSMG is not a registered non-profit organisation.
 The opinions expressed are the opinions of the authors alone and not that of any associated organisations or employers or hosting Internet service providers.
 No material may be used in other media unless full credit is given to the UK Six Metre Group or the credited original source of the material.